Updated on: May 26, 2025

 🥉3.
 RoboForm — Best-Value Password Manager (With Excellent Auto-Filling Capabilities)

 RoboForm has the best form-filling capabilities of any password manager I tested.
-While top competitors like 1Password and Dashlane fill out advanced web forms for you, RoboForm can auto-fill some of the most complex web forms in just one click.
+While top competitors like 1Password and Dashlane fill out several types of common web forms, RoboForm can auto-fill even the most complex web forms in just one click.
 This is super convenient, and it stopped me from worrying about entering typos on important forms — especially when the form obfuscated what I was typing in.

 With RoboForm, you can create multiple “Identities” for web forms with 7 pre-built categories of information, including passport, credit card, and vehicle info (you can also make your own template).
 During my tests, I could quickly fill out all types of web forms — from basic ones like social media logins to advanced ones like online accounting forms — with zero errors or missed fields!